 The fit of sports goggles should be reassessed each year.
 The eyewear should still feel comfortable and provide proper eye protection.
 The padding on the interior of the goggles must rest flush with your or your child’s face, and eyes should be centered in the lens zone.

-For more information, contact Dr. Timothy S. Gibbons in Boise today.
+For more information, contact Dr. Jeffrey C. Johnson in Boise today.